thisdavejohnson/lightbulb/workshops/CONTENTS.md

 4. Infrastructure Overview and Managing Reports
 5. Service Catalog Provisioning
 6. Self-service Interface
-	a.
-CloudForms Self-Service Portal (From JM's demo.)
+* CloudForms Self-Service Portal (From JM's demo.)
 7. Automating IT Processes with Policies
-	a.
-Day 2 Operations & Service Definition in CloudForms with Ansible (Where do we fit this in?
+* Day 2 Operations & Service Definition in CloudForms with Ansible (Where do we fit this in?
 From JM's demo.)
 8. Tagging and Cost Analysis